Liquid nitrogen: Safety

 Because the liquid-to-gas expansion ratio of nitrogen is 1:694 at 20 C, a tremendous amount of force can be generated if liquid nitrogen is vaporized in an enclosed space.
 In an incident on January 12, 2006 at Texas A&M University, the pressure-relief devices of a tank of liquid nitrogen were malfunctioning and later sealed.
 As a result of the subsequent pressure buildup, the tank failed catastrophically.
 The force of the explosion was sufficient to propel the tank through the ceiling immediately above it, shatter a reinforced concrete beam immediately below it, and blow the walls of the laboratory 0.1–0.2 m off their foundations.
+In January 2021, a line carrying liquid nitrogen ruptured at a poultry processing plant in the U.S. state of Georgia, killing six people and injuring 11 others.

 Because of its extremely low temperature, careless handling of liquid nitrogen and any objects cooled by it may result in cold burns.
 In that case, special gloves should be used while handling.
 However, a small splash or even pouring down skin will not burn immediately because of the Leidenfrost effect, the evaporating gas thermally insulates to some extent, like touching a hot element very briefly with a wet finger.
 If the liquid nitrogen manages to pool anywhere, it will burn severely.

 As liquid nitrogen evaporates it reduces the oxygen concentration in the air and can act as an asphyxiant, especially in confined spaces.
 Nitrogen is odorless, colorless, and tasteless and may produce asphyxia without any sensation or prior warning.

 Oxygen sensors are sometimes used as a safety precaution when working with liquid nitrogen to alert workers of gas spills into a confined space.

 Vessels containing liquid nitrogen can condense oxygen from air.
 The liquid in such a vessel becomes increasingly enriched in oxygen (boiling point 90 K) as the nitrogen evaporates, and can cause violent oxidation of organic material.

 Ingestion of liquid nitrogen can cause severe internal damage, due to freezing of the tissues which come in contact with it and to the volume of gaseous nitrogen evolved as the liquid is warmed by body heat.
 In 1997, a physics student demonstrating the Leidenfrost effect by holding liquid nitrogen in his mouth accidentally swallowed the substance, resulting in near-fatal injuries.
 This was apparently the first case in medical literature of liquid nitrogen ingestion.
 In 2012, a young woman in England had her stomach removed after ingesting a cocktail made with liquid nitrogen.
-In January 2021, a line carrying liquid nitrogen ruptured at a poultry processing plant in the U.S. state of Georgia, killing six people and injuring 11 others.